abvee/asus-s15-vivobook-oled/README.md

 ### Symless media keys
-The media keys for `F8` and `F7` don't show any syms when checked with `wev` as though they don't exist, on my machine.
+The media keys for `F8` and `F7` don't show any syms when checked with `wev` as though they don't exist.

 ## Common Configuration
 Function keys and not media keys are set by default.
-So pressing `F5` doesn't increase the volume, but does `F5`.
-This is highly annoying, and to change it, put this in your `/etc/modprobe.d/*name of file*.conf`:
+So pressing `F5` doesn't increase the volume.
+This is highly annoying, and to change it, put this in your `/etc/modprobe.d/*name of your choice*.conf`:
 ```
 options asus_wmi fnlock_default=N
 ```